What is iPhone insurance?

 - Mechanical breakdown: if there’s a mechanical or electrical fault outside of the warranty period

-- Accessories: if you have a hands a hands free kit or case that also get lost, damaged, or stolen
+- Accessories: if you have a hands-free kit or case that also get lost, damaged, or stolen

 - Overseas: if you have to claim for something that happens overseas